 As can be seen on the diagram at the top of this post, individuals who suffer severe and protracted childhood trauma may develop various problems such as social and behavioral problems, as well as emotional disorders that lead them to have much more stressful lives than average.
 As a result, as adolescents and then as adults lives, they are more likely to utilize coping strategies which are, in the long-term, damaging (these are known as MALADAPTIVE COPING STRATEGIES).
 They include:

 All of these behaviors, linked to childhood trauma, can dramatically reduce life expectancy.

 Although the study shows that there is an association (or correlation) between childhood trauma and lower life expectancy, this does NOT mean that childhood trauma directly and inevitably leads to losing years of life.

-The good news that follows from this is that we are able to address our stress and harmful behaviours (such as excessive drinking, overeating etc) either through self-help or with the aid of professional therapy; therefore, the childhood trauma we experienced need NOT lead to a shorter life.
+The good news that follows from this is that we are able to address our stress and harmful behaviors (such as excessive drinking, overeating, etc) either through self-help or with the aid of professional therapy; therefore, the childhood trauma we experienced need NOT lead to a shorter life.

 The Adverse Childhood Experiences (ACE) Study”. cdc.gov.
 Atlanta, Georgia: Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Division of Violence Prevention.
 May 2014.